Do Retrieval Augmented Language Models Know When They Don't Know?: Related Works

 \section{Related Works}

-\textbf{Knowledge Boundary of LLMs.} Identifying the knowledge boundary helps to recognize the limitations of knowledge.
-It is also referred to as “knowing what you don’t know,”\cite{2023-acl(findings)-llmKnowDont,2024-emnlp-sayMore} a crucial aspect in determining their practical applicability. \citet{2025-acl-knBoundSurvey} formally category knowledge boundary according to prompt and model sensitivity. \citet{2024-emnlp-LlmFtHallu} divide the knowledge type according to hallucination variation after knowledge finetuning.
-However, they mainly focus on the LLM's internal knowledge.
-Hallucination happens when users' requests are out of LLMs' knowledge boundary \cite{2025-tois-halluSurvey}.
-The primary approach to mitigate hallucination includes retrieval-augmented generation (RAG).
-RAG \cite{2020-nips-rag} is a convenient method for inference stage where the retrieved context fills the knowledge gap. recent RAG including adapt retrieval model for LLMs\cite{2024-iclr-recomp}, external knowledge injection \cite{2024-emnlp-LLMknInject} and dynamic RAG \cite{2024-acl-dragin}.
-Dynamic RAG leverage uncertainty estimation to determine when to retrieve.
-However, they ignore the refusal ability of RALMs and assume RALMs are well calibrated.
-The difference is they focusing on the dynamic generation process while we focus on the static knowledge state.
+\textbf{Knowledge Boundary of LLMs.} Identifying the knowledge boundary of an LLM helps delineate the limits of its knowledge \cite{sigir25-kb}.
+This notion is also described as “knowing what you don’t know” \cite{2023-acl(findings)-llmKnowDont,2024-emnlp-sayMore}, which is crucial for assessing the practical applicability of LLMs. \citet{2025-acl-knBoundSurvey} formally categorizes the knowledge boundary with respect to prompt and model sensitivity.
+However, these works mainly focus on the LLMs’ internal knowledge.
+Hallucinations typically occur when users’ requests fall outside the LLM knowledge boundary \cite{2025-tois-halluSurvey}.
+The primary approach to mitigating hallucinations is retrieval-augmented generation (RAG).
+RAG \cite{2020-nips-rag} is a convenient approach at inference time, where the retrieved context fills the knowledge gap.
+More advanced RAG variants leverage LLM self-generated rationales \cite{2024-iclr-instructrag}, perform post-retrieval knowledge selection \cite{2024-iclr-recomp,2024-emnlp(findings)-refiner}, or adopt dynamic retrieval strategies \cite{2024-NAACL-adaptiveRAG}.
+Recent dynamic RAG methods \cite{2024-iclr-selfrag,2024-acl-dragin} still rely on uncertainty estimates and manually chosen thresholds to decide when retrieval is necessary; even though the system’s knowledge may evolve dynamically, these thresholds remain static.
+This implicitly assumes that the model is always well calibrated.
+To the best of our knowledge, no prior work has systematically analyzed the factors that influence the uncertainty of RALMs, and our study fills this gap.

-\textbf{Refusal Method of LLMs.} Refusal behavior are mainly researched in post-training stages \cite{2025-tacl-refusalSurvey}.
-It mainly considers the instruction tuning \cite{,2024-nips-taughtDontKnow} and refusal alignments \cite{2024-nips-assistDonKnon,2025-acl-dta}.
-The former build static \cite{2024-naacl-rtuning} or dynamic \cite{2025-aaai-dyRtuning} refusal data according to unknwon knowledge of LLMs.
-The latter get refusal preference response, where a refusal is better than an answer for unknown question.
-They mainly focus on elicit the self-awareness of knowledge boundary and express by themselves.
-Another refusal method conducts at the inference stage \cite{2024-acl-abstain}.
-When user find the LLM be uncertain, they directly abstain the answer.
-As this method also assume RALMs are well-calibrated, the uncertainty estimation are the most important parts.
-However, most study \cite{2024-naacl-selfdetect,2024-acl-contextVsInternal} focus on the vanilla LLMs situation.
+\textbf{Refusal Method of LLMs.} Refusal behavior has predominantly been studied at the post-training stage \cite{2025-tacl-refusalSurvey}.
+Existing work mainly focuses on instruction tuning \cite{2024-naacl-rtuning,2025-aaai-dyRtuning,2024-nips-taughtDontKnow} and refusal-alignment training \cite{2024-nips-assistDonKnon,2025-acl-dta}.
+In these setups, instances where the model is uncertain or produces incorrect answers are typically labeled as “should-refuse” examples.
+Another line of work controls refusal at inference time \cite{2024-acl-abstain}, where uncertainty estimates are used to abstain from answering by thresholds.